github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

 Example: Accessing the ``Body`` field of an HTTP request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This example shows how we can model a field as a source of tainted data.
+This example shows how we can model a field read as a source of tainted data.

 .. code-block:: go